tutanck/smallapi-js/README.md

 ## Example

-A complete example can be found here : https://github.com/tutanck/small-demo/
+A repository with complete examples can be found here: https://github.com/tutanck/small-demo.

 ## Typescript support